Dying to Belong: Plot

 University freshman Lisa Connors has high expectations for a position at the campus newspaper.
 Her mother pushes her to join Pi Gamma Beta, the most prominent sorority on campus, while her first day.
 Her plans, however, are derailed when Shelby, a friend of hers, is killed on initiation night as a result of a typical hazing gone wrong at the same sorority.
-Demanding answers, Lisa tries to find answers and learns that the soroity has a secretive troubled past and how secretive and dirty the Greek system really is.
+Demanding answers, Lisa tries to find answers and learns that the sorority has a secretive troubled past and how secretive and dirty the Greek system really is.

 Lisa tricks the sorority leader and another sister into going to the Bell Tower, where Lisa plays a tape recording of the other girl's account of her near death from Pi Gamma Beta's hazing.

 As Lisa, her mother, and Steven walk past Greek Row, the Pi Gamma Betas are all removing their belongings, possibly because Pi Gamma Beta's charter has been terminated.
 Lisa's mother admits that she enjoyed being in Pi Gamma Beta because of the people, not the actual sorority.
 Lisa's relationship with Steven endures.